-The career of Mike Gatting, who was born today, split into three distinct segments.
+The career of Mike Gatting, who was born today, was split into three distinct segments.
 He struggled at first, taking seven years and 54 innings to make his first Test century.
 But after breaking that duck with 136 in Mumbai in 1984-85, Gatting went on a storming two-year run in which he made nine centuries in 28 Tests and averaged 63.
 Then came Shakoor Rana, and an alleged liaison with a barmaid that cost him the England captaincy in 1988.
-Gatting was never the same - he captained the rebel tour to South Africa in 1989, and in 51 Tests either side of that outstanding run of form he only made one century, a tortuous 117 in Adelaide in 1994-95 as the curtain came gently down on his career.
+Gatting was never the same - he captained the rebel tour to South Africa in 1989, and in 51 Tests either side of his outstanding two-year run of form, he only made one century, a tortuous 117 in Adelaide in 1994-95 as the curtain came gently down on his career.

-One of Pakistan's finest batsmen is born... in Hyderabad, India.
+One of Pakistan's finest batters is born... in Hyderabad, India.
 Asif Iqbal came a long way from the 21-year-old who opened the bowling - with his fellow debutant and future batting star Majid Khan - and batted No. 10, against Australia in Karachi in 1964-65.
 In full flow Asif was a sumptuous sight.
 He made his first Test century from No. 9, 146 against England at The Oval in 1967, but he eventually graduated into the middle order, where his dashing, fleet-footed strokeplay charmed everyone, not least during a successful stint in county cricket with Kent.

 After all the fuss, 25-year-old Graeme Hick finally made his England Test debut against West Indies at Headingley.
 Most pundits had already booked him in for 100 Tests, 8000 runs and an average of 50, but it didn't quite work out like that.
-In fairness, it was an unforgiving baptism - Curtly Ambrose tortured him all summer, dismissing him six times in a row, but it was Courtney Walsh who ended his first innings when Hick fenced to Jeffrey Dujon having made just 6.
+In fairness, it was an unforgiving baptism - Curtly Ambrose tortured him all summer, dismissing him six times in a row, but it was Courtney Walsh who ended his first innings when Hick fenced to Jeffrey Dujon, having made just 6.

 Birth of the South African allrounder Herbert "Tiger" Lance, who played 13 Tests.
-He was a handy strokeplayer in the lower-middle order, and a useful third- or fourth-change seamer.
+He was a handy strokeplayer in the lower middle order, and a useful third- or fourth-change seamer.
 He took 3 for 30 in his first Test innings, against New Zealand in Johannesburg in 1961-62.
 His finest hour with the bat also came in Johannesburg, when he made 44 and 70 against Australia in 1966-67, a match that South Africa won at a canter despite trailing on first innings.